kylefarmer85/gamepad-react-frontend/README.md

   - The API will begin running on localhost:3000
   - Navigate to the frontend directory
   - Run `$ npm install`
-  - Run `$ npm start` and the app should connect to localost:3001
+  - Run `$ npm start` and the app will load on localhost:3001

 Created using the excellent RAWG API - https://rawg.io/apidocs